05netcon/ros7_bgp_zabbix/README.md

 #### Installation in OS
 > The entire installation process will be demonstrated using the **Ubuntu** operating system.

+1. The script uses `librouteros` python package.
+Thats why first of all we need to upgrade `pip` and install `librouteros` package globally.
+    ```shell
+    sudo python3 -m pip install --upgrade pip
+    sudo python3 -m pip install librouteros
+    ```

-1. First of all we need to download `ros7_bgp_zabbix.py` script to `externalscripts` folder on **Zabbix server**.
+2. Then we need to download `ros7_bgp_zabbix.py` script to `externalscripts` folder on **Zabbix server**.
 The location of the folder depends on `ExternalScripts` option in `/etc/zabbix/zabbix_server.conf` file.
 The default value is `/usr/lib/zabbix/externalscripts`.
     ```shell
     cd ~
     git clone https://github.com/05netcon/ros7_bgp_zabbix.git
     cd ros7_bgp_zabbix
     sudo cp ros7_bgp_zabbix.py /usr/lib/zabbix/externalscripts
     ```
-2. The script needs to be assigned the execution bit.
+3. The script needs to be assigned the execution bit.
     ```shell
     sudo chmod +x /usr/lib/zabbix/externalscripts/ros7_bgp_zabbix.py
     ```
-3. By default, the **Zabbix server** runs as the `zabbix` user.
+4. By default, the **Zabbix server** runs as the `zabbix` user.
 The permissions for the folder and file need to be changed appropriately.
     ```shell
     sudo chown -R zabbix:zabbix /usr/lib/zabbix/externalscripts
     sudo chmod -R 755 /usr/lib/zabbix/externalscripts